p4lang/behavioral-model/docs/simple_switch.md

     // This condition will be true if your code called the resubmit
     // primitive action during ingress processing.
-    Start ingress over again for this packet, with its original unmodified packet contents and metadata values, except preserve the current values of any fields specified in the field list given as an argument to the last resubmit primitive action called.
+    Start ingress over again for this packet, with its original unmodified packet contents and metadata values.
+Preserve the final ingress values of any fields specified in the field list given as an argument to the last resubmit() primitive operation called, except assign resubmit_flag a value of 0 always, and instance_type a value of PKT_INSTANCE_TYPE_RESUBMIT.
-    Also the instance_type will indicate the packet was resubmitted.
 } else if (mcast_grp != 0) {
     // This condition will be true if your code made an assignment to
     // standard_metadata.mcast_grp during ingress processing.
 There